States scale back food stamp benefits even as prices soar - NewsBreak

 “My heart sank,” Kramer said.
 “All the memories from before the emergency allotment came rushing back.”

 Alex Murphy, a spokesman for Reynolds, noted the extra benefits were always intended to help people who lost jobs because of the pandemic and said, “we have to return to pre-pandemic life.”
-Murphy pointed out that Iowa has over 86,000 job openings listed on a state unemployment website.
+Murphy pointed out that Iowa has over 86,000 job openings listed on a state unemployment website.‘Dishing’ Siouxland: How Sneaky’s serves Siouxland more than 4,000 pounds of chicken

 But Kramer said she’s not able to work and that even getting out of her apartment can be a struggle at times.